skyportal/skyportal/doc/contributing.md

 Use `major` for breaking changes, `minor` for new features, `patch` for fixes, and `misc` for anything that does not change what the packages do.
+The clients are versioned by date, so the type picks which section of the changelog the entry lands in rather than how far the version moves.
 A PR that touches `projects/` without affecting users (a comment typo, say) can skip the requirement with the `skip-changelog` label.

 ### Releasing the Python clients

+The clients use CalVer: `YYYY.MM.MICRO`, where the micro counts releases within the month (`2026.9.0`, `2026.9.1`, then `2026.10.0`).
+The segments are unpadded, because PEP 440 strips a leading zero from a version anyway.

-Every push to `main` runs `knope prepare-release`, which opens or updates a `release/clients` PR: it consumes the pending changesets, computes the next version, bumps both `pyproject.toml` files and adds the new section to `projects/CHANGELOG.md`.
-Merging that PR tags `clients/vX.Y.Z`, creates a GitHub release, and uploads both packages to PyPI.
-The app is released separately, see `RELEASE.txt`.
+Every push to `main` runs `knope prepare-release`, which opens or updates a `release/clients` PR: it consumes the pending changesets, dates the release, writes the version into both `pyproject.toml` files and adds the new section to `projects/CHANGELOG.md`.
+Merging that PR tags `clients/vYYYY.MM.MICRO`, creates a GitHub release, and uploads both packages to PyPI.
+The app has its own, unrelated version, see `RELEASE.txt`.

 ### Reviews